abhishekarya1/Hash-Define-myNotes/content/spring-boot/jpa.md

 @PastOrPresent
 ```

-## DDL AUTO Property
+## Hibernate DDL AUTO Property
-Apart from usual connection url, username, password, driver we can also add dependencies to print executed SQL and prettify it too.
+Apart from usual connection url, username, password, driver we can also add properties to print executed SQL and prettify it too.

 Important one is `ddl-auto` property which decides if we can `create`, `update`, or do no modification `none` to schema in the table upon entity persistance and DDL queries.